AdilTestelin/learning-notes/books/data-intensive-applications.md

 * Specialised query optimisations
 * Desire for a more dynamic and expressive data model

-**With a SQL model, if data is stored in a relational tables, an awkward translation layer is translated, this is called _impedance mismatch_.**
+**With a SQL model, if data is stored in a relational tables, an awkward translation can happen between application code (objects, models) and database rows and column, this is called _impedance mismatch_. **

 JSON model reduces the impedance mismatch and the lack of schema is often cited as an advantage.

-JSON representation has better _locality_ than the multi-table SQL schema.
+JSON representation has better **_locality_** than the multi-table SQL schema.
 All the relevant information is in one place, and one query is sufficient.

 In relational databases, it's normal to refer to rows in other tables by ID, because joins are easy.
 In document databases, joins are not needed for one-to-many tree structures, and support for joins is often weak.